 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - In a large bowl, gently mix the peanut butter, milk, and egg together with a wooden spoon or rubber spatula.
 Add the flour and baking powder.
 You may need to turn the dough out onto a floured work surface and use your hands to work in the flour.
 Mix in the oats and bacon.
 The dough is extremely thick and heavy.

 - Using a floured rolling pin, cut into shapes using cookie cutters or a knife.
 Arrange on the baking sheets.
 Bake for 18-20 minutes, or until very lightly browned on the bottom.
 Remove from the oven, and flip the treats to bake the other side for 10-12 more minutes.

 - Allow to cool completely before serving to your pup.
 Store at room temperature or in the refrigerator for up to 1 week.

 - Make ahead/freezing: Since the pups can't eat the whole batch in a week, I usually freeze them.
 Jude loves them right out of the freezer too!
 The treats freeze well up to 2 months.

+Healthy pet treats combined with regular exercise will keep your pet healthy and happy for years to come.
 Tried these?
 Send us a video of your pet enjoying their meal!